LyamWitherow/-Lyam-Sandstorm-Server-Scripts/README.md

-# -Lyam-Sandstorm-Server-Scripts
+# [Lyam] Sandstorm Server Scripts

 Until NWI either fixes or drops Linux server support, a lot of custom maps will continue to have issues on your servers.
 However, everything works great when using the Windows version in Linux via WINE, and I created a script that'll get you up and running.
 (Assuming you're running Ubuntu)

 Let me know via Discord or Reddit if there's problems with the script.

-Step 1: Paste this into the terminal:
+##Step 1: Paste this into the terminal:

-curl https://raw.githubusercontent.com/Lyamc/-Lyam-Sandstorm-Server-Scripts/master/UpdateWineInsurgencyServer.sh --output UpdateWineInsurgencyServer.sh; chmod 755 UpdateWineInsurgencyServer.sh; ./UpdateWineInsurgencyServer.sh
+`curl https://raw.githubusercontent.com/Lyamc/-Lyam-Sandstorm-Server-Scripts/master/UpdateWineInsurgencyServer.sh --output UpdateWineInsurgencyServer.sh; chmod 755 UpdateWineInsurgencyServer.sh; ./UpdateWineInsurgencyServer.sh`

-What this script does:
+**What this script does:**

 1) Make sure you're not using sudo
 2) Install/update wine and other dependencies via apt